NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     camera positions, multiplied by this weight, and then squared.
 No robust threshold is used to attenuate this term.

---camera-weight <double(=1.0)>
+--camera-weight <double (default: 0.0)>
     The weight to give to the constraint that the camera positions/orientations stay close to the original values.
 A higher weight means that the values will change less.
-The options ``--rotation-weight`` and ``--translation-weight`` can be used for finer-grained control.
+This option is deprecated.
+Use instead ``--translation-weight`` and ``--tri-weight``.

 --ip-per-tile <integer (default: unspecified)>
     How many interest points to detect in each :math:`1024^2` image